 Enduring national differences

 These significant commonalities have, however, to be set against the various differences, by nation, that our research also revealed.
-These suggest that despite arguments about the homogenisation of the European HE space, constructions of students remain, to some extent at least, inflected by national distinctions.
+These suggest that despite arguments about the homogenisation of the European higher education space, constructions of students remain, to some extent at least, inflected by national distinctions.

 Some national differences can best be explained with reference to relatively long-term historical and cultural trends.
 For example, within Denmark and Germany, the Humboldtian model of higher education remains influential.
 In their understanding of themselves as learners, Danish and German students, but not their peers elsewhere, placed considerable importance on being able to determine for themselves the pace at which they studied – associated with the Humboldtian idea of Lehrnfreiheit (the freedom to study), and often drew on the concept of Bildung (which emphasises the key role of education in personal development and self-cultivation) as a means of resisting what they perceived to be dominant economistic policy discourses.

-These points are developed in more detail in our recently published Open Access book, Constructing the Higher Education Student: Perspectives from across Europe, (co-authored with Achala Gupta, Sazana Jayadeva, Anu Lainio and Predrag Lažetić)
+For more information, see the author’s recently published Open Access book, Constructing the Higher Education Student: Perspectives from across Europe, (co-authored with Achala Gupta, Sazana Jayadeva, Anu Lainio and Predrag Lažetić)